La leyenda de la Nahuala: Plot

-The film takes place on the Day of the Dead of 1807, in the city of Puebla, New Spain.
+The film takes place on the Day of the Dead of 1807 in the 19th century, in the city of Puebla, New Spain.
 A narrator starts the plot off with a story about an abandoned house in Puebla, which is haunted by a malevolent force known as “La Nahuala.”
 52 years ago, it was the home of the affluent Villavicencio family, who were holding a feast for family and friends for the Day of the Dead.
 Unbeknownst to them, they were being haunted by a malignant nahuatl who wanted to become all powerful.
 It killed and possessed the cook's body, turning the woman into La Nahuala, a witchly host, and initiated a ritual to take over.
 La Nahuala ends up killing the Villavicencio family by poisoning their soups and murders the rest of the household.
 Among those killed are the Villavicencio’s young daughter Teodora and Teodora’s servant Xochitl as ritual sacrifices, but before La Nahuala could finish her final victim she was "stopped.”
 However, her soul and the souls of all the people she killed are trapped in the abandoned house - and it is said she still awaits for a child to come near the manor at night so she can finally complete the ritual.

 The story ends as it is revealed to have been told by a mischievous boy named Nando San Juan, who told the story to his nervous and cowardly younger brother Leo San Juan, whom he enjoys teasing.
 Just as Nando scares Leo, the two boys are herded to mass by their grandmother and their nanny.
 Leo (who serves as altar boy) can't stop thinking of the legend of La Nahuala during the service and his trembling causes a series of accidents that disturb mass and humiliate Friar Godofredo, the Franciscan friar who officiates mass.
 Despite the mess, Friar Godofredo only gently reprimands Leo and soothes his fears by assuring him that La Nahuala is dead.
 Friar Godofredo then shows him his hot air balloon, promising to take Leo on a ride once the balloon is ready to fly.